nelsonmorais/azure-iot/README.md

 # ==> TODO <==
 - Private endpoints for Storage Accounts
-- With Private endpoints configured on all services, remove the public access on the services.
+- With Private endpoints configured on all services, create the Private DNS for all services where a private endpoint exists and then remove the public access on the services.
+  - Create Private DNS zones needed for:
+    - DPS
+      - Zone: `privatelink.azure-devices-provisioning.net`
+        - A record: _DPS name_ : IP of private endpoint nic
+    - IoT Hub
+      - Zone: `privatelink.azure-devices.net`
+        - A record: _IoT Hub name_ : IP of private endpoint nic
+      - Zone: `privatelink.servicebus.windows.net`
+        - A record: _the generated ServiceBus name of the IoT Hub_ : IP of private endpoint nic
+    - ACR
+      - Zone: `privatelink.azurecr.io`
+        - A record: _ACR name_ : IP of private endpoint nic
+        - A record: _ACR name_`.<region>.data` : IP of private endpoint nic
+    - Storage Accounts
+      - Zone: `<TODO>`
+        - A record: _TODO_ : IP of private endpoint nic
+  - Link the Private DNS with the OT VNet (check if the IT VNet is also needed)
-  - Require /etc/hosts configuration on the VM to use the private IPs (via cloud-config)?
-Or a Private DNS see:
+  - For more info on Private DNS see:
     - https://docs.microsoft.com/en-us/azure/iot-hub/virtual-network-support
     - https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns
 - [Optional] Azure Streaming Analytics cluster to generate some sort of alert
 - [Optional] LogAnalytics and have diags configured on all servicies to use it
-- [Optional] More than one VM as Edge device to get simulation data from multiple devices
+- [Optional] More than one VM as Edge device, eventually on a second OT VNet, to get simulation data from multiple devices